 You’ll need to use fruit roll sheets for dehydrating the diced tomatoes and chili peppers.

-For this dehydrating project, we will use these removable Nesco fruit roll sheet inserts on our Nesco FD-61.
+We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
 They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
+Check out other Nesco food dehydrator products here.

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.